Best Pearl Drum Sets

 The cymbals aren’t great.
 You’d be much better off with a few cheap cymbals from companies like Meinl or Zildjian

 Overall, it’s a great kit for anyone that has just started learning the drums.
+Or consider it’s electronic version.
 If you’re an experienced player, we’d suggest you look for something better.

 Build Quality